Puthenchira: History

-Various muris(parts) of Puthenchira were ruled by the Kodungallur Thampuran and Mukundapuram (Muriyanatt-Nadavarambu) Nambiar after the Chera dynasty fell in the 12th Century.
-Later when Samudiri extended his territory, both Puthenchira and Kodungallur became part of his empire.
-Later in 1761, the Cochin king sought help from Travancore.
-Travancore obliged and defeated Samudiri in the battle, delighted by this, the Cochin king gave Puthenchira to Divan Ayyappan Marthandapillai who was the commander of the Travancore army.
-The Divan dedicated Puthenchira to the Travancore king.
-So until the Travancore Cochin merger in 1949 Puthenchira was a Travancore village in the Cochin kingdom.
+Various muris (parts) of Puthenchira were ruled by the Kodungallur Thampuran and Mukundapuram (Muriyanatt-Nadavarambu) Nambiar after the fall of the Chera dynasty in the 12th century.
+Later, when the Samudiri extended his territory, both Puthenchira and Kodungallur became part of his empire.
+In 1761, the Cochin King sought help from Travancore.
+Travancore obliged and defeated the Samudiri in battle.
+Delighted by this, the Cochin King gave Puthenchira to Diwan Ayyappan Marthandapillai, who was the commander of the Travancore army.
+The Diwan subsequently dedicated Puthenchira to the Travancore King.
+Consequently, until the Travancore-Cochin merger in 1949, Puthenchira remained a Travancore village within the Cochin kingdom.

-Puthenchira is the birthplace of Villwamangalam Swamiyar.It is believed that Paramel Thrikkov temple was built by Swamiyar.Puthenchira is also the birthplace of St. Mariam Thresia Chiramel and Joseph Vithayathil, who is the founder of St. Mary's GHSSK school.
-Neighboring places are Kuthirathadam, Mala, Kuzhikattusery, and Konathukunnu.
+Puthenchira is the birthplace of Villwamangalam Swamiyar.
+It is believed that Paramel Thrikkov temple was built by Swamiyar.
+Puthenchira is also the birthplace of St. Mariam Thresia Chiramel and Joseph Vithayathil, who are the founders of St. Mary's GHSSK.
+Neighbouring places are Kuthirathadam, Mala, Kuzhikattusery, and Konathukunnu.